MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/sitelink-ad-extension.md

 ```

 ### <a name="adschedule"></a>Ad Schedule
-The list of day and time ranges that you want the sitelink to be displayed with your ads.
+The list of day and time ranges that you want the ad extension to be displayed with your ads.
 Each day and time range includes the scheduled day of week, start/end hour, and start/end minute.
 Each day and time range is enclosed by left and right parentheses, and separated from other day and time ranges with a semicolon (;) delimiter.
 Within each day and time range the format is *Day[StartHour:StartMinue-EndHour:EndMinute]*.

 The possible values of *StartHour* range from 00 to 23, where *00* is equivalent to 12:00AM and *12* is 12:00PM.